diablokitty/reading_notes/201_Reading_Notes_02.md

-# Reading notes for day two of 201
+# Reading Notes for Day 2 of 201:

 We are continuing review from the Introduction to HTML documentation on the Mozilla Developer Network(MDN) webpages.